-- notional amount that vary over time in a predictable way (i.e. 'variable notional amount'); - notional amount that vary over time in an unpredictable way (i.e. 'conditional notional amount'). - 65.
-The conditionality feature mentioned above makes derivatives with conditional notional amount more complex in nature, making consequently their pricing and risk management also more complex.
-As a result, as of today, CCPs only accept for clearing the first two types of notional amount (constant and variable). - 66.
-Hence, the classes proposed for the clearing obligation do not include contracts with conditional notional amount because they are not accepted for clearing, and not because of insufficient access to pricing information. - 67.
+- 67. Hence, the classes proposed for the clearing obligation do not include contracts with conditional notional amount because they are not accepted for clearing, and not because of insufficient access to pricing information. - 68.
 Therefore, ESMA is of the view that the following sentence in the proposed amendments by the Commission to the RTS: "fair, reliable and generally accepted pricing information is therefore not available for interest rate OTC derivative contracts which have a conditional amount" should be removed.